-1.10 Doctoroff Business Leadership Program
+1.11 Doctoroff Business Leadership Program

-It combines fundamental and advanced business and law courses with co-curricular experiential opportunities in business, business law and entrepreneurship.
+The unique program combines fundamental and advanced business and law courses with co-curricular experiential opportunities in business, business law and entrepreneurship.
 The program prepares law students to develop business enterprises, analyze complicated business transactions, think creatively about alternative capital structures, and acquire key management and leadership skills.

 The courses offered as part of the program vary year-over-year, and are taught by noted experts in their fields from the Law School and the Booth School of Business.
-Courses offered for the 2015-2016 academic year include:
+Courses offered for the 2016-2017 academic year include:

-- Accounting and Financial Analysis
+Accounting and Financial Analysis

-- Corporate and Entrepreneurial Finance
+Corporate and Entrepreneurial Finance

-- Strategies and Processes of Negotiations
+Strategies and Processes of Negotiations

-While these courses are designed to supplement the business training that students accepted to the Doctoroff Program receive, the Doctoroff courses are open to all Law Students.
+While the courses offered as part of the Doctoroff program are designed to supplement the business training that students accepted to the Doctoroff Program receive, the Doctoroff courses are open to all Law Students.
 Questions about the program, its requirements, curriculum, and internship opportunities should be directed to the Executive Director of the Doctoroff Program or the Associate Dean of Admissions and Financial Aid.